Obtained over $54 million in verdicts and settlements for clients

 The Plaintiff was working on an oilfield project with a number of other contractors.
 The Plaintiff decided to use the fork lift rented by another contractor.
 When he went to manually adjust the forks, the carriage assemble came loose and struck him in the chest causing him injuries to his back, chest, and arms.
 The Defendants contended that the Plaintiff did not do a proper pre-inspection check of the forklift, which would have revealed the problem with the carriage assembly.
 Paul argued that the rental company had improperly removed the safety pin, which caused the incident.

-The Plaintiff was a Jones Act seaman who sustained injury to his right eye after being sprayed with a caustic chemical.
+The Plaintiff was a Jones Act seaman who sustained an injury to his right eye after being sprayed with a caustic chemical.
 The case settled the weekend before trial after Paul Skrabanek won almost all rulings at the pretrial hearing.
 He also took five depositions on the case.

 The Plaintiff was a yacht chef who had her pinky finger pinched off in a line handling accident.
 Paul took six depositions on the case before settlement.